maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 * You can change the behaviour of the question with the [options](Options.md).
 * You can add plots to all the [CASText](CASText.md) fields with the [`plot`](../CAS/Maxima.md#plot) command.
 * You can add support for [multiple languages](Languages.md).
+* You might like to look at Moodle's quiz settings, creating a simple quiz.
+This is, strictly speaking, a completely Moodle issue and there is every reason to combine STACK questions with other Moodle question types.
+Some very brief notes are included in the [quiz quickstart guide](Authoring_quick_start_quiz.md).

 The next part of the authoring quick start guide looks at [multi-part mathematical questions](Authoring_quick_start_2.md).